 Mobile Device Photo Download

 iPhone photos and videos are downloaded to my computer and imported into my Lightroom catalog.
 I prefer this method over the iCloud Photo Library storage because eventually I would run out of free iCloud space.

 If iCloud Photo Library is enabled on an iPhone or iPad use the OSX Photos App to download the images to a computer.
 See Copy content from My Photo Stream and iCloud Photo Sharing on your iOS device, about halfway down this page.

 If iCloud is not enabled, use Image Capture to transfer images from a device to a computer.
 Image Capture is found in the OSX application folder.

 Once images are downloaded to my computer I delete them from my device and/or iCloud storage.

 Mobile Device Backup

 iPhones and iPads are backed up to my computer using iTunes.
-I prefer the computer backup method over the iCloud method because I don’t have to worry about running out of cloud space.
+I prefer the computer backup method over the iCloud method because I don’t have to worry about running out of A cloud is a data storage server, accessed remotely from a computer workstation or mobile device.
+Cl...
+More space.
 The iTunes device backup does not include photos, which is why the photo download is done separately.
 How to back up an iPhone.